Gavin-Persad/predictions/plan.md

 - add rules section and note from chris to dashboard.
 - history page, seasons winners cup winners etc. needs supabase table

-17. Test thoroughly with 1 player and 1 host
+18. Test thoroughly with 1 player and 1 host

-18. Prepare for beta testing
+19. Prepare for beta testing

-19. Update ReadMe and announce on LinkedIn
+20. Update ReadMe and announce on LinkedIn

-20. Receive feedback and fix bugs/make improvements
+21. Receive feedback and fix bugs/make improvements

-21. Make it so that scores do not show unitl the live fixtures start